akashphadtare32/AgePrediction-UTKFace/README.md

 - `finetune_base`: If `true`, it will fine-tune the base model.
 This means that the whole model is trained in the second stage.
 This setting depends on the model in use.
 - `num_finetune_layers`: The number of layers to fine-tune.
 If `all`, it will fine-tune the whole (base) model.
 If not `null` it must be an integer greater 0.
 E.g. use `model.num_finetune_layers=20` to finetune the top 20 layers of the **base** model (ignores the top layers outside of the base model)

+.. warning:: Using an integer to specify the number of layers to fine-tune does not work currently.
+Use `all` instead.

 #### Switching out the top-layer-architecture

 You can specify the top layer architecture with